 Retinol – This is a form of vitamin A found in animals.
 Its main benefit is that it diminishes fine wrinkles and tightens skin for a more youthful appearance.
 It can also exfoliate and slough off dead skin cells.

 Resveratrol – This plant derivative is a strong anti-inflammatory agent.
 It helps clear the skin and boosts the natural turnover of skin cells.
 Resveratrol moisturizes and refreshes the skin, giving a more youthful appearance.
 It is particularly good for skin prone to blemishes.

 Shea Butter – This is a completely natural ingredient found in soaps.
 It is extracted from the nut of the shea tree, found in Africa.
 It can be eaten and is sometimes used as a substitute for cocoa butter.
 It melts at 98.6F and is absorbed into the skin without leaving a greasy feel.
 The most effective level in cleansers is 5%-7%.

 Tangerine Oil - This is just what it implies: the oil expressed from the tangerine fruit.
 It increases blood circulation to the skin, giving it a clear, radiant look.
 It also helps treat acne.
 An added benefit is that it also has a wonderful citrus aromatherapy effect.

 Tea Tree Oil – Taken from the leaves of a plant found in Australia, tea tree oil can fight against staph infections and MRSA.
 At 5%, the ingredient can be used to treat acne, dandruff, and dry skin.
-It is very effective as a skin treatment when coupled with aloe vera.Liquid error: Could not find asset snippets/relatedblogs.liquid
+It is very effective as a skin treatment when coupled with aloe vera.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid